 Native American children engaged in many different activities.
 Many would be either to play, to learn, or to help with the community.
 For example, many Plains Indian children would play a game called ‘Shinny’ which was like field hockey.
 The children would use a stick to hit a ball through a goal.
 Often, young girls would have leather dolls to play with.
 This would, of course, prepare them for moving into a role as a mother one day.
-At age fourteen in some tribes, the boys would leave to discover his guardian spirit as a rite of passage.
+With our American Indian Children paintings, you'll see that at age fourteen in some tribes, the boys would leave to discover his guardian spirit as a rite of passage.
 Considering the broad diversity of the First Nations people, such experiences for children of such communities were quite varied.

 Many paintings depicting Indian children as subjects share similar themes.
 Life for Native Americans was intricately and intimately connected to nature.
 The symbiosis of man with nature is a common theme; therefore in Native American artistic renditions.
 Paintings that include children help to allow the viewer to consider the lifespan of members of the community portrayed.
 From infancy through childhood, adolescence, young adulthood, to middle age, and old age, every generation elicits certain feelings and considerations in paintings.
 Indian children paintings allow us to reflect on how we are connected to subjects that may be entirely different in terms of era or ethnicity, but who are really not so different.